 - Fire and Ice

-Climate Requirement for Growing Radish:- Radish vegetable can be grown in all agro-ecological regions of the world.
+Climate Requirement for Growing Radish:- Radish vegetables can be grown in all agro-ecological regions of the world.
 However, these vegetables are best grown in cool or moderate climatic conditions.
-Radish can develop good flavour and texture at lower temperature around 20 to 25°C .
-In case of high temperature especially during hot weather conditions, the roots of radish will come pungent before reaching edible size.
+Radish can develop good flavour and texture at lower temperatures around 20 to 25°C. In case of high temperature especially during hot weather conditions, the roots of radish will come pungent before reaching edible size.

-Soil Requirement for Growing Radish:- Radish vegetables can be grown in wide range of soils.
+Soil Requirement for Growing Radish:- Radish vegetables can be grown in a wide range of soils.
 However, they can be grown best in sandy loam soils with high organic matter content.
-Commercial vegetable growers should go for soil test to find out suitability and fertility of the soil.
-The ideal soil pH range of 5.5 to 7.0 results in good yield of produce, best root size, flavour and texture.
+Commercial vegetable growers should go for soil tests to find out the suitability and fertility of the soil.
+The ideal soil pH range of 5.5 to 7.0 results in a good yield of produce, best root size, flavor, and texture.
 Try to avoid heavy soils or black cotton soils.

 Land Preparation for Growing Radish:- Land should be prepared thoroughly and you must ensure that no clods or under decomposed manures are left in the soil.
-Give couple of ploughings to bring the soil to fine tilth stage and uniform level .
+Give a couple of ploughings to bring the soil to fine-tilth stage and uniform level.
 Soil should be ploughed to a depth of 30 to 40 cm to provide fine tilth.
-You can supplement the soil with well- decomposed farm yard manure (FMY) like cow dung or any garden compost in the last plough land preparation.
+You can supplement the soil with well-decomposed farmyard manure (FMY) like cow dung or any garden compost in the last plough land preparation.

 Propagation for Growing Radish:- Radish crop is propagated through seeds.

-Seed Rate, Season, Sowing and Spacing for Growing Radish:- Seed rate of radish crop depends on planting method and variety.
-On an average 8 to 10 kg of seed per hectare is required.
-Radish can be grown as rain fed as well as irrigated crop.
+Seed Rate, Season, Sowing, and Spacing for Growing Radish:- Seed rate of radish crop depends on planting method and variety.
+On average 8 to 10 kg of seed per hectare is required.
+Radish can be grown as a rainfed as well as an irrigated crop.
 This crop can be grown throughout the year provided there is a good irrigation facility.
-On set of monsoons (June to July) in hills and September in plains are best suited seasons for growing radish crop.
+The onset of monsoons (June to July) in hills and September in plains are the best suited seasons for growing radish crops.

 Note: Planting season varies from region to region.

-The radish vegetable crop can be sown on ridges, furrows and flat beds.
-The distance between ridges and furrows or on flat beds depends upon variety of radish.
+The radish vegetable crop can be sown on ridges, furrows, and flatbeds.
+The distance between ridges and furrows or on flatbeds depends upon a variety of radish.